 Paper on Coat Mutations and Variations

 Cadieu E, Neff MW, Quignon P, Walsh K, Chase K, Parker HG, VonHoldt BM, Rhue A,

 Boyko A, Byers A, et al. Coat Variation in the Domestic Dog Is Governed by Variants in Three Genes.
 Science.
 2009;326:150-153.

 FLATCOATS can appear occasionally from both Wool and Fleece coated parents, depending on recessive gene variations in ancestors There are several distinct coat patterns in coat mutations and not all are directly related to the I.C. (improper coat) Flat coated Australian Cobberdogs look very much like Flat Coated Retrievers, with smooth short haired muzzles, and flat-lying silky body coat.
 Legs are smooth and short haired on the fronts, and carry furnishings at the back along with ‘britching’ (fluffy pants) on the hind buttocks and thighs.
 Tails are plumed and ears are long and fluffy or long and silky.

 I have found FLAT COATS and IC COATS extremely valuable in my own Rutlands breeding program What they may lack in coat type they more than make up for with extremely intelligent and sweetly intuitive minds, wonderful physique and eyes so expressive and dreamy they melt your heart just to look at them.
 Flatcoats are every bit as much a wonderful and unique Cobberdog as their more "correctly" coated counterparts, and should never be looked down upon as being rejects.

-It should be noted though, that they may shed a little and may not be suitable for allergy sufferers.
-This is the reason the are not included in the Australian Cobberdog Breed Standard.
+It should be noted, that they may shed a little and may not be suitable for allergy sufferers.
+This is the reason they are not included in the Australian Cobberdog Breed Standard.